LeonLonsdale/learning-notes/pug.md

     span.overview-box__text= text
 ```

-To insert the mixin into the page:
+To insert the mixin into the page we use a `+` symbol, immediately followed by the mixin name and its arguaments:

 ```pug
 +overviewBox(label, text, icon)